owenbendavies/cms/README.md

 * CouchDB
 * Imagemagick

-You will also need the following services:

-* [Rackspace](http://www.rackspace.com/) account for cloud files

 For more detailed dependencies, this is the project I use for setting up my development and live server: https://github.com/obduk/server_setup